rin67630/RICOH_SP-204_Toner-Chip-Reset/README.md

 # Acknowledgement

-I'd like to thank Ludovic Guegan (lugu), from whom I copied the base for this work, for inspiring me to do experiment with my printers (RICOH Aficio SP-204) toner chip model and be able to reset it effectively.
-It has been a great learning experience on how the I2C protocol works and how to manipulate I2C EEPROMS.
+I'd like to thank Ludovic Guegan (lugu) and Seurat (seurat-atreides), from whom I copied the base for this work, for inspiring me to build a resetter for my printer (RICOH Aficio SP-210) toner chip and to improve the program to be used without a computer with just a simple push of the reset button..

 The RICOH SP 204 printer toners have a chip that keeps track of the number of pages that have been printed.
 This is anoying because it will render a refill useless.